morgan-williams3/FosterCareProject/README.md

 ## Results

-### RQ1: Is there racial/socioeconomic overrepresentation among foster families?
+### RQ1: Is there racial overrepresentation among foster families?

 In order to determine whether there is an overrepresentation of a certain racial category on either the child or foster family side, we calculated the proportion of each racial category within the following populations: children, parent 1, and parent 2.